-As such, it is advised that you seek a specialist review of any letter you have received in order to ascertain their significance.
+As such, it is advised that you seek a copyright infringement specialist to review any letter you have received in order to ascertain its significance.

 As specialists in intellectual property the complexities of this area is part of our everyday workload.
 We deal with hundreds of copyright claims per year.

 We can help you win your case and make sure it is dealt with quickly and cost-effectively - so you don’t get dragged into a costly dispute.